High Ice (film)

 High Ice, also known as Challenge of the High Ice, is a 1980 American adventure television film directed by Eugene S. Jones and starring David Janssen, Tony Musante, Madge Sinclair, and Gretchen Corbett.
 Its plot follows a park ranger and army lieutenant attempting to save three rock climbers stranded on a mountain ledge.
 The film was released in the United States as an NBC Movie of the Week in early 1980, but was given a theatrical release internationally.
 The extended theatrical cut of the film shown in foreign countries includes nude sequences that were excised from the television version.

 Premise

-A park ranger (David Janssen) clashes with an army lieutenant (Tony Musante) regarding the rescue efforts of three rock climbers stranded on a mountain ledge in Washington.
+A park ranger (David Janssen) clashes with an army lieutenant colonel (Tony Musante) regarding the rescue efforts of three rock climbers stranded on a mountain ledge in Washington.

 Cast

 Production

 Filming took place in Darrington, Washington in the summer of 1979.
 The production budget was approximately $2 million.

 Release

 Upon its airing on NBC in January 1980, High Ice was met by approximately 25 million viewers in the United States.
 The film was subsequently given a theatrical release internationally, with nudity which had been cut from the television version reinstated.
 The film aired on television again in the late 1980s on MTV.